GoogleCloudPlatform/snapshot-debugger/samples/java/gce/README.md

-# Snapshot Debugger Example for Node.js on Google Compute Engine
+# Snapshot Debugger Example for Java on Google Compute Engine

 NOTE: This sample application was copied from [getting-started-java/gce][sample-source]